At PhenoTips we are dedicated to providing you with software and services that bring your workflow into the modern age of genomics.

 The PhenoTips company (originally called “Gene42”) transferred out of its host institutions, took ownership of the project, and set to work translating PhenoTips from a research project into a clinic tool, with enhanced security, stability, and health system integration.

-Today, PhenoTips has grown far beyond the walls of its founding institutions.
+PhenoTips has grown far beyond the walls of its founding institutions and original capabilities.
+With pedigree drawing, symptom capture, diagnosis insights, and more, it now functions as a complete Genomic Health Record.
 It is now translated into 5 languages, used in over 60 countries, and integral to genetics workflows in clinics, labs, and hospitals across the globe.